-All those lands underlying an existing pier and catwalk lying adjacent to those parcels described in Grant Deed recorded November 30, 2010 as Document Number 2010-0058258-00 in Official Records of said County.
+All those lands underlying an existing pier and catwalk lying adjacent to that parcel as described in Grant Deed recorded October 3, 2000 in Document Number 2000-0049887-00 in Official Records of said County.

 TOGETHER WITH any applicable Impact Area(s).